snowplow/snowplowanalytics.com/_posts/2018-09-20-indicative-relay-marketing-piece/index.md

 As a result, the most actionable insights remain buried deep within the data, largely inaccessible without the complicated SQL necessary to make sense of event data in the SQL-based data warehouses powering most BI tools.
 Traditional business intelligence tools and SQL grew up around simple tables of data, and statistics gives us a wide set of functions to understand this data.
 But with event data, to see how it describes complex behaviors in great detail, we need to look at sequences of events and aggregate them with other sequences to see a bigger picture which enables us to look for patterns and find insights.
 Think of your customers and how unique and varied their journeys with your brand are: how would you represent that in a BI tool?
 Event data is a different, powerful kind of data.

+*Using event data in a traditional analytics tool is a lot like Morse code: the dots and dashes are all laid out in nice, neat rows that take time to read but ultimately describe something.
+But, when you take event data and analyze and visualize it in a way that’s optimized to handle its unique richness, the results are very different.*

+![morse code vs pointillism][morse]

 <h2 id="be empowered by data">Be empowered by data, not burdened</h2>

 Typically, in order to explore data to the depth necessary to drive the greatest impact, the most successful Snowplow users have substantial SQL expertise and invest significant amounts of time into modeling their data to make it easy for users throughout their company to consume with their BI tool of choice.